Hk-tang/DirectedStudies/README.md

 `LSA/lsa.py` is my implementation of using LSA on the documentation code examples.

 ## Input
-The input should be at least one directory containing at least one subdirectory with **at least 6 text** files. e.g.,
+The input should be at least one directory **in the data directory** containing at least one subdirectory with **at least 6 text** files. e.g.,
 ```
 data/
     library_1/